CQCL/pytket-benchmarking-store/README.md

 ## To be defined by the user ##
-new_directory = "my_circuits"  # The name of the folder where the suite will be stored circuit_label = "my_label"  # Used to identify this class of circuits in the result plots and elsewhere. my_readme = "Say a few words on the nature of this circuit suite" circuits = ...  # A list of pytket circuits that you have generated
+new_directory = "my_circuits"  # The name of the folder where the suite will be stored circuit_label = "my_label"  # Used to identify this family of circuits in the result plots and elsewhere. my_readme = "Say a few words on the nature of this circuit suite" circuits = ...  # A list of pytket circuits that you have generated